 Mid-level roles in business analysis are often called senior positions because these are the highest roles available before entering management and executive-level positions.
 However, mid-level roles do still involve leadership, especially in guiding entry-level analysts through solving complex problems.

 Mid-level business analyst roles also include “more responsibilities and larger customers and projects,” says Crunkilton.

-At this point, an analyst should be more independent, able to jump into a project and quickly determine how it should be approached, where the data should come from, and how long it should take to complete.
-At the higher positions at this level, a business analyst may take on certain management positions overseeing small teams of analysts or full-scale projects on their own.
+At this point, an analyst should be more independent — meaning they’re able to jump into a project and quickly determine how it should be approached, where the data should come from, and how long it should take to complete.
+At the higher positions at this level, a business analyst may take on certain management positions overseeing teams of analysts or full-scale projects on their own.

 Senior-Level Business Analyst Roles

 - Director of business